 During the recent years, there have been a growth of the number of followers and music submissions.
-So far, we’re happy to see that near 16 000 people have found our platform interesting.
+So far, we’re happy to see that near 24 000 followers have found our platform interesting.
 It gives us a sense of responsibility to dig more for new music and check submissions more often.
-Receiving many tracks each month sent by artists or their PRs/managers/record lables, we’re immersed in new music everyday.
+Receiving many tracks each month sent by artists or their PRs/managers/record lables, we are immersed in new music everyday.
 And we love it!

-It’s like a daily meditation that we disconnect ourselves from this crazy world.
-We just sit in the studio and focus on a song or album trying to be open and receptive, listen carefully and see what the artist is trying to communicate as well as how well the song is produced and if we can connect with the artist’s craft.
+It’s like a daily meditation that we disconnect ourselves from this busy world.
+We just sit in the studio and focus on a song or album trying to be open, receptive and listen carefully to see what the artist is trying to communicate as well as how well the song is produced and if we can connect with the artist’s craft.

 - Imagine you are focusing on Retrograde by James Blake and listening through it again and again in headphones with a high volume for half an hour and experiencing it for real,

 - Isn’t it a beautiful and creative song that makes you think?

 - Do you recognize the beauty and warmth of the vocal?
 Those lovely modular synth sounds?
 The rising and falling quality of drama and intensity of cinematic sounds and ambience?